top of page

 (1) Is the level of demands, the level of coping resources, and the combination of demands and coping resources associated with different measures of stress in students?

-Findings: Girls also had higher cortisol output compared to boys, which may partly reflect biological differences. girls experienced higher levels of demands compared to boys, whereas there was no gender difference in access to coping resources.
+• Girls experienced higher levels of demands compared to boys, whereas there was no gender difference in access to coping resources.

-Feel like they are unable to live up to the expectations and demands posed on themNeed higher education for better job opportunitiesGirls have higher academic aspirations compared to boys so they feel like they have more stress
+• Feel like they are unable to live up to the expectations and demands posed on them

--GR deletion also plays a role in male mice depression but not in females.
+Additionally, gender differences in cortisol levels have been studied in Mice.
+GR deletion also plays a role in male mice depression but not in females.

 Study 5 - Why studying Stress is important?